ast-grep/ast-grep.github.io/website/blog/typed-napi.md

   case 'arrow_function':
     func.kindToRefine // narrow to 'arrow_function'
     break
+  // ....
   default:
-    func satisfies never // exhaustive check!
+    func satisfies never // exhaustiveness, checked!
 }
 ```

 ## Confine Types

 Be austere of type level programming.
+Too much type level programming can make the compiler explode, as well as users' brain.

 ### Prune unnamed kinds
+Tree-sitter's static type contains a lot of unnamed kinds, which are not useful to users.

-For example `+`/`-`/`*`/`/` is too noisy for a general AST library
+For example `+`/`-`/`*`/`/` is too noisy for an AST library.

 This is also the reason why we need to include `string` in the `Kinds`.

+In the type generation step, ast-grep filters out these unnamed kinds to make the type more **concise**.

 ### Opt-in refinement for better compile time performance

 The new API is designed to provide a better type checking and completion experience to the user.
-But it comes with a cost of performance.
+But it comes with a cost of **performance**.
 One type map for a single language can be several thousand lines of code with hundreds of kinds.
 The more type information the user provides, the slower the compile time.